-Measuring Operational Risk within DB AG, Bangkok Branch
+Measuring Operational Risk within Deutsche Bank AG, Bangkok Branch

-For risk management purposes on a global level, the DB Group uses Advanced Measurement Approach ("AMA") methodology across all divisions and legal entities to calculate the regulatory capital requirements for operational risk.
+For risk management purposes on a global level, the Deutsche Bank Group uses Advanced Measurement Approach ("AMA") methodology across all divisions and legal entities to calculate the regulatory capital requirements for operational risk.
 Locally, the Bank uses the Basic Indicator Approach ("BIA") to assess its local regulatory capital requirements for operational risk.
 The operational risk capital charge using BIA is equal to the average of a fixed percentage (15%) of positive annual gross income over the previous three years.
 Gross income figures are categorised into twelve quarters (equivalent to three years), and if the annual gross income for any given year is negative or zero, the figure shall not be included for the purposes of calculating the operational risk charge.

-Measuring Operational Risk at DB Group
+Measuring Operational Risk at Deutsche Bank Group

-We calculate and measure the regulatory and economic capital requirements for Operational Risk using the Advanced Measurement Approach ("AMA") methodology.
-Our AMA capital calculation is based upon the Loss Distribution Approach.
+We calculate and measure the regulatory and economic capital requirements for operational risk using the Advanced Measurement Approach (AMA) methodology.
+Our AMA capital calculation is based upon the loss distribution approach.
 Gross losses from historical internal and external loss data (Operational Riskdata eXchange Association consortium data) and external scenarios from a public database (IBM OpData) complemented by internal scenario data are used to estimate the risk profile (i.e., a loss frequency and a loss severity distribution).
-Our Loss Distribution Approach model includes conservatism by recognizing losses on events that arise over multiple years as single events in our historical loss profile.
+Our loss distribution approach model includes conservatism by recognizing losses on events that arise over multiple years as single events in our historical loss profile.

-Within the Loss Distribution Approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
+Within the loss distribution approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
 Finally, the risk mitigating benefits of insurance are applied to each loss generated in the Monte Carlo simulation.
 Correlation and diversification benefits are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at Group level, covering expected and unexpected losses.
 Capital is then allocated to each of the business divisions after considering qualitative adjustments and expected loss.

-The regulatory capital requirement for Operational Risk is derived from the 99.9 % percentile.
-Since Q4 2017, the economic capital is also set at 99.9 % percentile.
+The regulatory and economic capital requirements for operational risk are derived from the 99.9 % percentile; see the section "Internal Capital Adequacy" for details.
 Both regulatory and economic capital requirements are calculated for a time horizon of one year.

-The Regulatory and Economic Capital demand calculations are performed on a quarterly basis.
-NFRM aims to ensure that for the approach for capital demand quantification appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.
+The regulatory and economic capital demand calculations are performed on a quarterly basis.
+NFRM establishes and maintains the approach for capital demand quantification and ensures that appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.